 ]]>

 This is a suggested teaching sequence (12 lessons) covering summary investigations.
 It could be combined with a series of lessons on relationship investigations (e.g., 6 lessons) for year 9 statistics.
 The teaching sequence has a focus on the students collecting data about themselves.
-This is still in draft form; some of the lessons are not fully written up.
-Links are made to the draft curriculum statement March 2025, these links will be updated when the new curriculum is released.

 The materials were developed in conjunction with and trialled by Auckland Girls’ Grammar School, Lynfield College, and Northcote College mathematics and statistics departments.